How to vote in San Luis Obispo County

 You may authorize someone to return the ballot on your behalf, as long as they do not get paid on a per ballot basis.
 In order for your ballot to be counted, you must fill out the authorization section found on the outside of your ballot envelope and they must print and sign their name on the back of the Return Envelope.

 WHAT IF MY SIGNATURE HAS CHANGED?

-- You can contact the County Clerk Recorder and request a physical registration card, and re-register before October 19th with your new signature.
+- You can contact the County Clerk Recorder and request a physical registration card.

 - When your vote-by-mail ballot is received by your county elections official, your signature on the return envelope will be compared to the signature on your voter registration card to ensure they match.